malramsay64/phd-thesis/05_Crystal_Melting/results.md

 as a method of comparing the growth rates.
 For the Trimer the fraction is 0.18%, far less than the 34% of the LJ-Disc.

+## Conclusion

+- Melting is really slow
+- Crystal is very rigid -> fluctuation modelling
+- This gives rise to the exceptionally slow growth rate
+- Also explains the high spinodal point of the crystal

+- There are however pathways which allow fast melting
+- pg crystal and the corners
+- solid state phase transition